 The table below shows estimated revenue gains generated by new investment and employment over ten years.
-Since TRAIN simulated dynamic impact of investment, the revenue gains presented reflect the cumulative impact of the Act.
-The table also shows the net revenue gain (loss) over ten years.
+Since TRAIN simulated dynamic scoring of investment, the revenue gains presented is reflecting an accumulating impact of the Act.
+The table also shows the net revenue gain (loss) and the cumulative revenue gain (loss) over ten years.